Southwest has made a quiet but significant change to how it prices award flights â and unfortunately, itâs not great news for Rapid Rewards members.

 Flexible rewards programs like Chase Ultimate Rewards, American Express Membership Rewards, or Capital One miles give you the freedom to shop around for the best redemptions, even when a program like Southwest drops the ball.

-For example, the Capital One Venture Rewards Credit Card has a pretty sweet offer right now: Earn 75,000 miles once you spend $4,000 on purchases within the first 3 months, plus receive a one-time $250 Capital One Travel credit in your first cardholder year – that’s equal to $1,000 in travel.
+For example, the Capital One Venture Rewards Credit Card has a pretty sweet offer right now: Earn 75,000 miles once you spend $4,000 on purchases within 3 months from account opening, equal to $750 in travel.

 Bottom Line